nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   specifying any tags after it.

 Examples:
 * `editStudent 1 s/A0221111L e/johndoe@example.com` Edits the student number and email address of the 1st person to be `A0221111L` and `johndoe@example.com` respectively.
 * `editStudent 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Delete a student: `deleteStudent`

+Deletes the specified student from the student list.

+Format: `deleteStudent INDEX`

+* Deletes the person at the specified `INDEX`.
+* The index must refer to the index number shown in the displayed students list.
+* The index and week number must be a positive number: 1, 2, 3…

+Examples:

+* `students` followed by `deleteStudent 1` removes the 1st person in the students list.

 ### Marking a student's attendance: `marka`